CADBIMDeveloper/LMV-QL/README.md

 ![curtain wall properties](./assets/complex-filter-curtain-wall.png)

 So we are ready to write the first part of our filter:

 `*.[Curtain Wall].Length = 6202 and *.[Curtain Wall].Area = 26.5`

 Then we need to distinguish rectangular mullions from other curtain wall components.
 We can do that by checking `Type Name` property.
-If it ends with "rectangular", then we found our mullion object
+If it ends with "rectangular", then we found our mullion object:
 ![mullion properties](./assets/complex-filter-mullion-properties.png)

 So, let's add this to our filter: